What is Autism when looked at with fresh eyes?

 As described above, an often overlooked cause of autism may be gut and mitochondria health issues and the resultant inflammation and impaired energy production.
 If we had access to an unlimited supply of information for each child, we would probably find many contributing factors rather than a single cause.
 If you are able to find and afford a skilled integrative medicine practitioner, you would likely uncover many of these factors.

 There is a well established treatment pathway for autism that involves early intervention therapies.
-These therapies are important and can significant help children on the spectrum.
-These therapies including psychology, speech pathology and occupational therapy will be the backbone of your child's treatment plan.
+These therapies are important and can significantly help children on the spectrum.
+These therapies, including psychology, speech pathology and occupational therapy will be the backbone of your child's treatment plan.
 You are probably already utilising these therapies, so I won't go into much detail on those treatments in this post.
 The purpose of this post is to offer some additional approaches and understanding.

 Most of us don't have access to or have the funds to utilise a skilled integrative health practitioner right from the start.
 As such, we need to make some improvements to health and lifestyle first.
 An integrative health practitioner will suggest you do this anyway, so why not start now.